 Thickness measuring is essential to monitor corrosion, erosion and damage.
 This ensures the continued safety and operation of the inspected structural member and can help determine if any repair work/replacements are required.
 The method provides the required information to determine if the structural member has the appropriate thickness for which it was designed.

-“Vision Survey has worked with Soiltechnics for several years, initially forging a strong working relationship with their Manchester office, which has since expanded to include our respective southern offices.
-We appreciate their excellent professional conduct, their collaborative working approach and ultimately, in knowing that we can rely on them to meet our requirements.“
+"Vision Survey have worked with Soiltechnics for several years, initially forging a strong working relationship with their Manchester office, which has since expanded to include our respective southern offices.
+We appreciate their excellent professional conduct, their collaborative working approach and ultimately, in knowing that we can rely on them to meet our requirements."